 During the school year, when our schedules allow it, my husband and I enjoy meeting for lunch dates.
 It’s one of the best opportunities we have to talk without our children chiming in.
 Add in a waterfront view, and we’re practically on vacation in the middle of the day (and then we have to go back to work).
 The Grand Marlin at Pensacola Beach and the Fish House or the Oar House near Downtown Pensacola are a few of our favorite open-air dining spots.
 On Perdido Key, you might try the Crab Trap, Flora-Bama Yacht Club, or Sunset Grille.

 Lunch is nice, but if you can arrange to spend a kid-free weekend in Pensacola, you can relax even more.
-Plus, you’ll find plenty to do this month.
+Plus, you’ll find plenty to do.

-Downtown Pensacola’s monthly Gallery Night takes place Sept.
-22, celebrating art, entertainment, dining and shopping along Palafox Street.
-Rounding out the month is the Pensacola Seafood Festival, Sept.
-29-Oct.
-1. Celebrating its 40th anniversary, the seafood festival is free to attend, with individual restaurants and vendors selling fish, shrimp, oyster and crab dishes in Fountain Park.
+Downtown Pensacola’s monthly Gallery Night typically takes place the third Friday of every month and celebrating art, entertainment, dining and shopping along Palafox Street.
 Enjoy dinner then take in the sounds and sights of live music, arts and crafts that add to the experience.

 Of course, you can explore the history and natural beauty that the Pensacola Bay area offers anytime.
 Here are a few ideas to help you build an itinerary: